BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 Running sudo ./setup-dockerd.sh will move files into /etc/docker and create or update the /etc/systemd/system/docker.service.d/10-override.conf file (Ubuntu 16.04, systemd) and the /etc/default/docker (Ubuntu 14.04, Upstart).
 To change the docker daemon flags, sudo edit /etc/docker/dockerd-configuration-file and run sudo /etc/docker/setup-dockerd.sh.
 Docker daemon flag changes can be distributed to any Ubuntu cluster that use systemd or upstart by copying /etc/docker/dockerd-configuration-file to each system that is setup like this and running sudo /etc/docker/setup-dockerd.sh on each system.

-This has not been tested for other Linux OS's.
+This has not been tested for other Linux OS's but should work.
 Let me know if you use it on other Linus OS's.

 ## Install
-To install, change to a location you want to download these files.
-Use git to pull or clone these files into a directory.
-If you do not have git then enter; "sudo apt-get install git".
-On the github repository page use the "HTTPS clone URL" with the 'git clone' command.
+To Install, change into a directory that you want to download the scripts.
+Use git to pull or clone these scripts into the directory.
+If you do not have Git installed then enter; "sudo apt-get install git" if using Debian/Ubuntu.
+Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.
+On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     mkdir temp
     cd temp